- By far the biggest was J.T.'s Death.

 - A close second is "My Body is a Cage," seeing all that Adam went through and how difficult it is for a transgender person.

 - Another contender is "Time Stands Still" and the aftermath of the shooting.
 Seeing different people's reactions to the shooting is heartbreaking, and it's set to Melissa McClelland's Rooftop.
-By the time it gets to the final shot of Emma and Toby, it's pretty difficult to remain dry-eyed.
+By the time it shows the vigil for Jimmy and then gets to the final shot of Emma and Toby, it's pretty difficult to remain dry-eyed.

 - After Alli loses her virginity, and they show her sitting alone in her ridiculously girly kiddy bedroom, being kissed goodnight by her mom, and making it all too clear that she was not ready for this.